 Randy Barnett (41:32):

-Mitch Daniels (43:50):
+Mitch Daniels (43:51):

 Randy Barnett (44:09):

-I think I'm a glass half full guy.
-Many, many conservatives are conservatives because they're glass half empty people.
-And so optimist is a little strong, but I'm hopeful, and I haven't given up hope and I haven't given up fighting.
-My kids haven't given up fighting because actually, I mean, the one thing I think I've always believed, I know I've always believed this, and that is liberty can never be entirely won, but it can be entirely lost.
-And our obligation is never to win the ultimate victory.
-We'll never win the ultimate victory, but simply to keep the flame alive and pass it on to the next generation.
-And if you look at it that way, that seems to be within the realm of possibility.
-And there are many reasons to believe that the conservative movement in this country, of which I am generally speaking, aligned as a libertarian, is more robust in some ways, in many ways than it used to be.
-And I actually think a lot of the sort of impetus behind the appeal of Donald Trump to many people is there's actually a lot of upside there of that populist impulse.
-But the bottom line is we haven't lost, and therefore we can still win.
-And at the very minimum, we can put up a really good fight.
+I think I’m a glass-half-full kind of person.
+Many conservatives are conservatives precisely because they’re glass-half-empty people.
+‘Optimist’ might be too strong, but I am hopeful.
+I haven’t given up hope, and I haven’t given up the fight.
+My kids haven’t either.
+One thing I know I’ve always believed is this: liberty can never be entirely won, but it can be entirely lost.
+Our obligation isn’t to achieve some ultimate victory, because that will never happen.
+It’s simply to keep the flame alive and pass it on to the next generation.
+And if you look at it that way, that goal feels achievable.
+There are many reasons to think that the conservative movement in this country, with which I’m generally aligned as a libertarian, is more robust in many ways than it used to be.
+And I actually think part of the appeal of Donald Trump for many people reflects a populist impulse that has a lot of upside.

 Mitch Daniels (45:41):

-Randy Barnett (45:53):
+Randy Barnett (45:58):

 The Future of Liberty has been brought to you by Liberty Fund, a private educational foundation dedicated to encouraging discussions of the ideal of a society of free and responsible individuals.